 Things to do with your dog whilst you’re away

 When you arrive at your destination, drop off all the bags and take your dog on a long walk.
 This will help them to relax and acclimatise.
 Maintaining a routine in your new surroundings is just as important as it is as home.
 Some dogs can adapt quickly, but others can take a little more time.
 Place familiar toys and blankets around the holiday home, and if they are showing signs of distress, using a pheromone plug-in will really help to calm them down.

-Having an itinerary of things to do with dog friendly activities is important, so doing some research into the local area is a must.
-Things to look out for are whether there are any dog friendly beaches nearby, designated dog walking sites, hikes or parks in the area, and if the local restaurants accept dogs.
+Having an itinerary of things to do with dog-friendly activities is important, so doing some research into the local area is a must.
+Things to look out for are whether there are any dog-friendly beaches nearby, designated dog walking sites, hikes or parks in the area, and if the local restaurants accept dogs.

 Another top tip is to find out whether there are any local dog walking groups you can join, this is a great way to socialise your dog and show them that their new surroundings are just as good as home!

-Keeping your dog safe whilst traveling
+Keeping your dog safe whilst travelling

-If you’re traveling overseas, remember that traffic will likely be flowing in the other direction.
+If you’re travelling overseas, remember that traffic will likely be flowing in the other direction.
 Be vigilant letting your dog off the lead, you don’t know if there are any holes in fences around the park that your dog could escape through, or there might be a cliff edge where you least expect it.
-Another factor to be wary of is other animals, wild or domestic who aren’t as friendly as yours, this is why it's so important to vaccinate your dog against rabies.
+Another factor to be wary of is other animals, wild or domestic who aren’t as friendly as yours, this is why it’s so important to vaccinate your dog against rabies.